Schedule an Appointment: (317) 516-5000

 Mohs micrographic surgery is a specialized, highly effective technique for the removal of skin cancer.
 The physician serves as surgeon, pathologist, and reconstructive surgeon.
 It relies on the precision and accuracy of a microscope to trace and ensure complete removal of skin cancer.
 The procedure was developed in the 1930’s by Dr. Frederic Mohs.
 The procedure has been modified and refined over the years.
 Mohs surgery differs from other skin cancer treatments in that it permits the immediate and complete microscopic examination of the removed cancerous tissue, so that all “roots” and extensions of the cancer can be eliminated.

-For a more in depth look, watch following video here: What is Mohs Surgery?
+For a more in depth look, watch following video

 There are two primary advantages.
 First, by using microscopic examination of the tissue as a guide, the Mohs surgeon is better able to remove all of the skin cancer.
 Secondly, by carefully mapping out the tumor, the surgeon removes cancerous tissue and leaves as much normal skin as possible.